sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Goals

 - Continuous learning, automation and improvement
-- Agile (break down work, sprints, retrospectives)
+- Work using agile methodologies
-- Work in the open (data, information and code)
+- Work in the open
-- Expose internal and external (all) services as APIs
-- Teams interact through automated digital services
 - Reduce lead time for changes and delivery of services
 - Recover faster incidents and errors
 - Reduce frenquency of incidents and errors